 Harvest arugula when the leaves are big enough to eat.
-Harvest leaves one at a time or cut the entire head at once.
+Harvest leaves one at a time cut-and-come-again or cut away the entire head.

 Arugula is a fast-growing cool-season salad green.
 It is ready for harvest 30 to 40 days after sowing.